cap-js/docs/tools/cds-add.md

 }
 ```

+## Checklist for Production

+CAP projects allow for a high degree of freedom.
+Reason about the following questions for `cds add` plugin:

+- ✅ Single- and Multitenancy
+- ✅ Cloud Foundry (via MTA)
+- ✅ Kyma (via Helm)

 ## Best Practices

 Sticking to best practices established in CAP-provided plugins ensures your user’s experience a seamless integration.

+### Consider `cds add` vs `cds build` {.good}

+In contrast to `cds build`, `cds add` is concerned with source files outside of your _gen_ folder.
+Common examples are deployment descriptors such as _mta.yaml_ for Cloud Foundry or _values.yaml_ for Kyma deployment.
+Unlike generated files, those are usually checked in to your version control system.

-### Embrace grow-as-you-go{.good}
+### Embrace grow-as-you-go and separate concerns{.good}

 A strength of `cds add` is the gradual increase in project complexity.
-All-in-the-box templates pose the danger of bringing maintainability and cost overhead.
+All-in-the-box templates pose the danger of bringing maintainability and cost overhead by adding stuff you might not need.
 Decrease dependencies between plugins wherever possible.

 ### Embrace out-of-the-box{.good}

-Ideally your plugin is integrated by adding it to the _package.json_ `dependencies` and provides default configuration without further modfication.
+From a consumer point of view, your plugin is integrated by adding it to the _package.json_ `dependencies` and provides sensible default configuration without further modfication.

 ### Don't do too much work in `cds add` {.bad}